-The first thing to consider is the temperature difference.
-On a nice warm summer day, you might find that your smoker—sitting in the sun—has an internal temperature around 100 F without a fire in it.
-If your target temperature is 225 F, you need a fire that will increase in smoker temperature by 125 F. If on the other hand, it is a cold and overcast day, the internal temperature of your smoker could be 35 F, meaning you need to increase the temperature by 190 F. This is nearly twice the temperature difference.
-This means warm weather makes for better temperature control and a hotter fire with more fuel.
+The first thing to consider is the temperature difference between inside your smoker and outside your smoker.
+On a nice warm summer day, you might find that your smoker has an internal temperature of around 100 F before a fire is even lit.
+If your target temperature is 225 F, you need a fire that will increase in smoker temperature by 125 F. However, if it is a cold and overcast day, the internal temperature of your smoker could be 35 F or even less, meaning you need to increase the temperature by quite a bit more.
+This means warm weather makes for better temperature control and a hotter fire inside your smoker.

-Now we need to think about the wind.
-The most important thing about wind is the direction relative to your smoker.
+Wind is another important factor when considering temperature control.
+When attempting to mitigate the effects of wind, consider the wind direction.
 Some smokers, like the large offset smokers, have a definite airflow path.
 Air comes into the smoker through the firebox and moves across the cooking chamber and out the stack.
 If the wind is blowing in this direction, the increased airflow will burn your fuel faster and can cause high-temperature spikes.
 This means you’ll need to keep the vents closed more than normal.

 If the wind is going in the other direction, it can stop the airflow entirely and keep the heat out of your cooking chamber.
-It is best to let the wind add to the airflow and not stop it; so if possible, position your smoker so that the wind is blowing in the direction of the natural smoker airflow.
-It is very important to keep an eye on the wind as well as your smoking temperature.
+It is best to let the wind add to the airflow rather than stopping it.
+If possible, position your smoker so that the wind is blowing in the same direction as the smoker's natural airflow.
+On a windy day, you'll need to keep a closer eye on the smoker's internal temperature.

-Of course, it's very difficult to smoke in heavy rain, but cold weather also brings light rain or snow.
-When water hits your smoker, it is going to evaporate, and evaporation pulls heat from your smoker.
-If during the course of a smoke, you find some rain or snow falling, it’s time to open up the vents and bring up the temperature to offset this heat loss.
-Keep a close eye on it and you should be okay.
+Of course, it's very difficult to smoke in heavy rain regardless of the temperature, but cold weather can also bring light rain or snow.
+When water hits your smoker, it evaporates, and evaporation pulls heat from your smoker.
+If it begins to rain or snow while you are smoking, it’s time to open up the vents and bring up the temperature to offset this heat loss.
+Keep a close eye on it to make sure you're hitting your optimal temperature.

-People also sometimes use insulation materials to hold the heat in their smokers.
-This is OK as long as you are using flame-resistant materials.
-You can typically find fire-resistant insulation materials at your local hardware store.
-Furnace insulation and certain water heater blankets work great.
-Cut it to fit around your smoker, and you can hold in a great deal of the heat generated.
+Some home cooks use insulation materials to hold the heat in their smokers.
+This strategy can be safe and effective as long as you're using flame-resistant materials.
+You can typically find fire-resistant insulation or water heater blankets at your local hardware store.
+Cut to fit around your smoker, these materials can hold in a great deal of the heat.
 Just make sure you don't cover up the vents.